aamaanaa/strinova-linux/README.md

 - Select the downloaded yaml file.
 - Continue with the installation.

+## Fix for exepction window
+in the yaml file:
+- `wine: overrides: tdh.dll: n`

+the tdh.dll is set to native wich is required to prevent the exception window from poping up.

 ## Bannable?
 For as now i have not heard reports that poeple where banned.
 I did not get banned in like a week of extensive playing.
 The workaround does not include modifying of game files and only registery, so in my opinion this should not get you banned.
 But however please keep in mind that there might be a small risk.